-Official transcripts are available to students at a cost of \$6 per copy, payable in advance by cash, check, money order, or credit card.
+Official transcripts are available to all students.
+There is no fee for transcripts.
 Official transcripts are printed on official paper with official stampings and signatures.
 Official transcripts are most often sent directly to an institution or employer in a sealed envelope, enabling the receiver to "break" the official seal.
-Official transcripts are not released to students who are indebted to the BAC.
+Official transcripts are not released to students who are indebted to the BAC, have not submitted final graduation documents or have not completed Financial Aid Exit Counseling upon graduation.
 Official transcripts cannot be emailed or faxed.